Workforce learning closes the distance

 Their top complaint?
 Poor preparation.
 Approximately 76% of employees surveyed cited a lack of proper onboarding as their reason for leaving, saying they felt overwhelmed, under-qualified, and under-appreciated.

 When people do make it through the first six months, they frequently aren’t any better-equipped than they were when they started.
-They may not possess critical skills managers and customers expect them to have—including so-called “soft skills,” such as collaboration and active listening, that can make or break customer relationships.
+They may not possess critical skills their supervisors and customers expect them to have—including so-called “soft skills,” such as collaboration and active listening, that can make or break customer relationships.

 - complex problem-solving